 The purpose of Step 2 is to allow you to explain the specific changes you are making to your Illinois tax return.
-You should include all relevant information, including, but not limited to, changes made to
+You should include all relevant information, including, but not limited to, changes made to for that change in Step 2.

-- specific addition and subtraction modifications, - · credit or credit recapture amounts, - the federal or other state return that caused changes to the Illinois return.
+- · specific addition and subtraction modifications, - · credit or credit recapture amounts, the federal or other state return that caused changes to the Illinois return.